Cammin/Cammin/README.md

 - 🌎 I am from Vancouver, British Columbia, Canada.
 - 📆 I'm 21.
 - ⚡ Fun fact: I can only appreciate music if it's appeared in a video game.
 Weird but true.
+- 🌩️ Also fun fact: I have aspergers, which is a high-functioning autism.

 Check out my games on [cammin.itch.io](https://cammin.itch.io/)